Grand Theft Auto: Liberty City Stories: Soundtrack Liberty City Stories features ten radio stations, which consist of a mix of both licensed music and tracks created specifically for the game, and talk radio stations. A feature for the PSP version of the game is the ability to listen to custom soundtracks.

+Reception

-ReceptionGrand Theft Auto: Liberty City Stories received "generally favorable reviews" on both platforms from critics, according to review aggregator website Metacritic.
+Grand Theft Auto: Liberty City Stories received "generally favorable reviews" on both platforms from critics, according to review aggregator website Metacritic.

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Liberty City Stories for "Handheld Game of the Year", which was ultimately awarded to Nintendogs.

 Sales

 In the United States, the PlayStation 2 version of Liberty City Stories had sold 1 million copies by February 2007.
 In the United States alone, Liberty City Stories' PSP release sold 980,000 copies and earned $48 million by August 2006.
-During the period between January 2000 and August 2006, it was the 16th highest-selling game launched for the PlayStation Portable in that country.
+During the period between January 2000 and August 2006, it was the 16th highest-selling handheld game across all platforms in that country.
 As of 26 March 2008, Liberty City Stories sold 8 million copies according to Take-Two Interactive.
 The PlayStation Portable version of Liberty City Stories received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 ELSPA gave the game's PlayStation 2 version a "Platinum" certification, for sales of at least 300,000 copies in the region.